General membership terms / conditions of sale

 2.4 Membership in Skimore is an ongoing agreement.
 The membership thus continues after the expiry of the agreed term and until the membership ends in accordance with Chapter 8.

 2.5 Membership is personal and cannot be transferred or used by anyone other than the Member.

 2.6 Membership grants the Member the right to use the services offered by Skimore at any time, as described in Chapter 3.
 Furthermore, the Member has the right to make use of available offers in accordance with applicable terms.

 3.1 The scope of the delivery is available to the member immediately after entering into an agreement.

 Skimore gives the member access to Oslo Winter Park, Oslo Summer Park, Drammen Ski Center, Drammen Climbing Park and Drammen Tour Lift, as well as the member offers at all times offered to the members.

-3.2 The Skimore App allows the member to manage, change and pay two forms of membership;
+3.2 The Skimore App allows the member to manage their profile and and pay two forms of membership;

 3.3 The app will communicate with payment solution and Axess access system to the respective facilities.
 Skimore can be used in the plants as mentioned in point 3.1